zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 Ensure that the following prerequisites are met:

 - Users who require access to mainframe resources using OIDC authentication have a mainframe identity managed by SAF/ESM.
 - Client application users have their distributed identity managed by the OIDC provider.
-For details, see the section [OIDC provider](#oidc-provider-prerequisites) in this topic.	- Client application users have their distributed identity managed by the OIDC provider.
-For details, see the section [OIDC provider](#oidc-provider) in this topic.
+For details, see the section [OIDC provider](#oidc-provider-prerequisites) in this topic.
 - SAF/ESM is configured with mapping between the mainframe and distributed user identities.
-For details, see the section [ESM configuration](#esm-configuration-prerequisites) in this topic.	- SAF/ESM is configured with mapping between the mainframe and distributed user identities.
-For details, see the section [ESM configuration](#esm-configuration) in this topic.
+For details, see the section [ESM configuration](#esm-configuration-prerequisites) in this topic.
 - If you are using Zowe release 2.14 or a later release, ensure that the API ML Gateway is configured to use the internal mapper functionality.
 For information about enabling the API ML mapper, see [Configure internal API ML mapper](../../user-guide/api-mediation/configuration-client-certificates.md#configure-internal-api-ml-mapper).
 Alternatively, enable ZSS in the Zowe installation, however using the internal mapper is the recommended method.
 ZSS is enabled by default.

 ### OIDC provider prerequisites